coralogix/terraform-coralogix-aws/modules/lambda-manager/README.md

 Firehose Destination requires a Role to allow Cloudwatch to send logs to Firehose.
 For that please verify that the role you are using in DESTINATION_ROLO has the following definitions.

-Permissions policy
+Make sure that you put it the **Resource** field the arn for the destination firehose Permissions policy

 ```